-Food insecurity is a serious problem in Ontario, and across Canada.
+Food insecurity is a serious public health problem in Ontario, and across Canada.

 What is food insecurity?

 Food insecurity, also called household food insecurity, is not having enough money to buy food.
-Individuals and families living on low incomes struggle to pay the rent, other basic living costs (such as utilities, phone, childcare, clothing, medication, transportation) AND food.
+Individuals and families living on low incomes struggle to pay the rent and bills AND food.
+Food is sacrificed to pay for other costs of living.

 Who experiences food insecurity in Ontario?